hugoalh/scan-virus-ghaction/README.md

 Return $Result
 ```

-For example, to ignore Git commits made by Dependabot, and ignore Git commits made by octocat before 2022/01/01:
+For example, to ignore Git commits made by Dependabot, and ignore Git commits made by OctoCat before 2022/01/01:

 ```yml
 git_ignores: |-